 Some of the best tank setups are also the smallest!

-Nano fish com in many different brilliant colors and energetic personalities.
+Nano fish come with many different brilliant colors and energetic personalities.

-Lots of these fish are community friendly and can also live together or even cohabitate with some larger species.
+Lots of these fish are community-friendly and can live together or even cohabitate with some larger species.

 Are you considering some tiny fish for your aquarium?

 Below we have listed the 17 most popular nano fish based on their size, ease of care and appearance…